adave711/IndianTourism/README.md

 # Indian Tourism

-#A responsive website featured different places and city to promote Indian tourisam.
+A responsive website featured different places and city to promote Indian tourisam.
-#Provide places to visite  by  category namely Heritage, Spritual, Natural, Wild life attractions
+Provide places to visite  by  category namely Heritage, Spritual, Natural, Wild life attractions.
-#Provide a form to book a tour with services such as hotal rooms, car rental
+Provide a form to book a tour with services such as hotal rooms, car rental.

 ## Installation